SupremeBeing/silver-hammer/README.md

 Silver Hammer is an extensible annotation-based UI generation framework.

 Currently only Swing implementation is present.
-JavaFX and web implementations are planned.
+Web implementation is planned.

 ## Example